IBM/power-up/docs/OPCG_intro_setup.rst

 These can be physical ports, bonded ports, Linux bridges or vLANS.
 Physical ports can be renamed to ease installation of additional software stack elements.

-Data switches can be set to "passive" mode to allow deployment without supplying login credentials to the switch management interfaces.
-This mode requires the user to manually write switch MAC address tables to file and to configure the data switch in accordance with the defined networks.
+Management and/or Data switches can be set to "passive" mode to allow deployment without supplying login credentials to the switch management interfaces.
+This mode requires the user to manually write switch MAC address tables to file and to configure the management and/or data switch in accordance with the defined networks.
 The client networks will still be configured by Cluster Genesis.

 Compute Nodes
 ~~~~~~~~~~~~~